sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 In general, any color defined in a given space will remain in that space, and be emitted in that space.
 The space is defined by the function used, either one of the named spaced passed to `color()`, or the function name (e.g. `lab` for colors defined using the `lab()` function).

-However, the `rgb`, `hsl`, and `hwb` spaces will be considered "legacy spaces", and will often get special handling for the sake of backwards compatibility.
-Legacy colors will continue to be emitted in the most backwards-compatible format available.
+However, the `rgb`, `hsl`, and `hwb` spaces are considered "legacy spaces", and often get special handling for the sake of backwards compatibility.
+Legacy colors are still emitted in the most backwards-compatible format available.
 This matches CSS’s own backwards-compatibility behavior.
 Colors defined using hex notation or CSS color names are also considered part of the legacy `rgb` color space.

 Sass provides a variety of tools for inspecting and working with these color spaces: